likeIronic/python_learning/README.md

-# this repository contains the python learning code.
+## This repository contains the python learning code.